ashlibaldwin/ashlibaldwin.github.io/_posts/2018-1-1-My-Reading-List.md

 commentIssueId: 2
 ---

-As a motivated individual, I'm always looking for advice to up my game.
+This is my reading list of books for business.

 Many of these books come recommended from successful entreprenuers and buisiness-persons.

-Here's a list of the books I've read, am reading, or plan to read.
+Some I have read, and towards the bottom are others that I plan to read.

+Please leave a comment with any recommendations for books that I should add to this list.

 ### Read